The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 And all you have to do, if you were alive back then, ask yourself, did the price of things freeze?

-And you well, well, you wanted to report whoever was violating this to some government authority, because the price was your wage was frozen, but the prices weren't.
+And you wanted to report whoever was violating this to some government authority because the price of your wage was frozen, but the prices weren't.

 So let's use a butcher as an example.

-You go into the uh grocery store to butcher counter, and you uh you want to buy a cut of meat, and the price on that particular cut of meat is frozen, so they can't raise it legally.
+You go into the grocery store, the butcher counter, and you want to buy a cut of meat, and the price on that particular cut of meat is frozen, so they can't raise it legally.

-All they do is create a new cut, like the Cine Ribye Red Eye.
+All they do is create a new cut, like the Cinneribi Red Eye.

 Prices just constantly skyrocketed during wage and price controls.